-IoT platforms are a vital component of the IoT ecosystem.
-However, I’ve found that many people are unclear about what an IoT platform is exactly, let alone the nuances between them.IoT platforms are the support software that connects everything in an IoT system.
+IoT platforms are a vital component of the IoT ecosystem and can provide immense value to businesses.
+However, I’ve found that many people are unclear about what an IoT platform is exactly, let alone the nuances between them.IoT platforms provide a head start in building IoT systems by providing built-in tools and capabilities to make IoT easier and cheaper for businesses, developers, and users.
 Click To Tweet

 In this piece, I’ll provide a simple, non-technical explanation of IoT platforms.
-What they are, when businesses should use them, and the important considerations when choosing between the expanding field of options.
+What they are, why there are so many, when businesses should use them, and the important considerations when choosing between the many options.

 So what is an IoT Platform exactly?